-Repayments are based on your income and won't begin until you're earning over the repayment threshold.
+Repayments are based on your income and won't begin until your income is over the repayment threshold.
 Please visit www.gov.uk/repaying-your-student-loan to find out more.

 Is there an upper age limit for someone applying for a loan?